Meeting with the school

 Should the police be informed?

-While it is advisable to speak to the school first, some forms of bullying are illegal and should be reported to the police.
+While it is advisable to speak to the school first, some forms of bullying behaviour may be criminal and should be reported to the police.
 These include:

 - Theft or intentional damage to property;